DylanVann/dylanvann-com/src/pages/posts/2019-05-21-incrementally-migrating-to-typescript/index.md

 ---
 title: How to Incrementally Migrate 100k Lines of Code to Typescript
 author: Dylan Vann
+description: How to Incrementally Migrate 100k Lines of Code to Typescript
 ---

 Migrating a large project to TypeScript even with the loosest settings may be insurmountable.
 The number of errors is overwhelming.